 What is a personal loan?

-A personal loan is when you borrow a lump sum of money from a lender like a bank or credit union to cover a significant expense, often an unexpected one.
+A personal loan is when you borrow a lump sum of money from a lender like a bank or credit union to cover a large expense, such as home renovations, personal events or even emergency expenses.
 You then have to pay back this loan in regular instalments, typically monthly, over a fixed period.

-In the case of personal loans, including payday loans, you agree to pay interest to the lender.
-The amount of interest can differ based on factors like the loan amount, repayment terms, and your individual situation.
+In the case of personal loans, including payday loans, you’ll agree to pay interest to the lender.
+The amount of interest you can expect to pay can vary based on factors such as the loan amount, repayment terms, and your creditworthiness.

 What is an unsecured personal loan?